Supply Chain Visualization: Mapping Your Value Network for Business Plans

 This connection shows backers you understand something key.
 Supply chain management directly impacts profit and growth.

 Add cost percentages to major supplier relationships.
 Show backers that your biggest suppliers represent reasonable portions of your total costs.
 This proves you won't fail if one supplier has problems.
+How spread out is your supplier risk?

 Demonstrate Scalability Planning